Full Body Vs Upper Lower For Beginners: Which Builds More Muscle?

 Upper/lower splits introduce the idea of focusing on either the upper or lower half of the body during a workout, usually spread across four weekly sessions.
 This division allows for more targeted attention, letting you focus intently on major muscle groups.

 With this setup, you’ll dedicate two sessions to upper body exercises and two to lower body exercises.
 This way, each area can be worked intensively, increasing the volume within each session.
+If you want to see what a simple upper-body session can look like, this beginner upper body workout at the gym guide shows how to organize chest, back, shoulders, and arm exercises with beginner-friendly sets and reps.
 It’s a great next step for those ready to delve a little deeper into their routine than what full body workouts offer.

 The increased volume within sessions allows for slightly more specialization, making it a practical choice for individuals with specific strength or hypertrophy goals.
 Dividing workouts this way can also reduce the fatigue faced during full body sessions, helping you maintain energy and form throughout your workout.